shaloo/docs.arcana/docs/concepts/gasless-ops.md

 ### Gas Tank Owner

 A developer who adds the gas tank for an app is **the owner** of that gas tank.
-To set up gas tanks, developers are required to have a MetaMask wallet account or any other browser-enabled wallet account that sets the `windows.enabled` browser variable.
-This wallet account is referred to as the **owner account**.
+As a pre-requisite, the developers must use a MetaMask wallet account or any other browser-enabled wallet account that sets the `windows.enabled` browser variable to set up gas tanks.
+The wallet account that sets up the gas tank is called **owner account**.

 ### Gas Tank Deposit